History

 History is a subject that embraces discussion and reflection.
 Teachers therefore assess oral contribution in lessons i.e. the confidence and ability of a pupil to express ideas based on historical fact or based upon opinion and perspective.

-Pupils complete a double page spread at the end of each history topic to show their understanding of key historical knowledge.
+Our children complete a Big Question at the end of each history topic to show their understanding of key historical knowledge.

 Teaching Assistants and Interventions